danneu/kog/README.md

 ## WebSockets

-Check out [examples/websockets.kt][examples-websockets] for a websocket example that demonstrates SafeRouter, a websocket handler that echos back every message, and a websocket handler bound to a dynamic `/ws/<number>` route.
+Check out [examples/websockets.kt][examples-websockets] for a websocket example that demonstrates a websocket handler that echos back every message, and a websocket handler bound to a dynamic `/ws/<number>` route.

 Take note of a few limitations explained in the comments that I'm working on fixing.